MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 ##### Intregrating `@client` into remote queries

 Adding new GraphQL object types to your resolver map is a way to combine local and remote queries.
-By adding a new GraphQL object type, we mean that you add a new key like this in your `client/src/clientState.js`:
+To do this you can add a new key like `Member` in your `client/src/clientState.js`:

-[TODO] add part about this adding `isLoggedIn` to Member types

 ```jsx
 export default {